The wasted dollars of product naming

 The opposite is exactly true, which means the money to market them is ill spent.
 If the name or theme is clever, then it is not believable because it feels like an advertising firm wrote it.
 It will sound like marketing.

 Let’s use an example from the medical device industry.
-St. Jude Medical, through its acquisition of Thoratec, has a left ventricular assist device called HeartMate.
+St. Jude Medical, through its acquisition of Thoratec, sells a left ventricular assist device called HeartMate.
 Its meaning is clear.
 It assists the heart.

 Think about this.
 These names do nothing to create preference or add to any financial or emotional investment in the company.
 Just because a device has a clever name does not mean that hospital administrators and doctors will prefer that product.
 So why do it?